-Chances are, you're not drinking enough water.
-Since childhood we were advised to drink eight glasses of water—but most of us barely even meet that requirement.
-We typically don't even realize how dehydrated we are until we begin to feel an afternoon fatigue during the workday, experience headaches, or see it manifest in our skin.
-The benefits of staying properly hydrated are numerous—assisting proper digestion, improving our complexion, and even revving up our metabolism.
+Chances are you're not drinking enough water.
+Since childhood, we were advised to drink eight glasses of water—but most of us barely even meet that requirement.
+We typically don't even realize how dehydrated we are until we begin to feel afternoon fatigue during the workday, experience headaches, or see it manifest in our skin.
+The benefits of staying properly hydrated are numerous—assisting in proper digestion, improving our complexion, and even revving up our metabolism.

-So what exactly is the count for how much water to drink to lose weight, clear up your skin, or simply just keep your body and brain functioning in optimum health?
-We reached out to a weight-loss coach and a doctor to fill us in on the subject, providing their exact recommendations for how much water to drink in a day.
+So what exactly is the right amount of water to drink to lose weight, clear up your skin, or simply just keep your body and brain functioning in optimum health?
+We reached out to a health coach and a doctor to fill us in on the subject, and they provided their exact recommendations for how much water to drink in a day.